Top 10 Cheapest but Nicest Cities in the US You Can Live in 2023

-With prices of everything going up in 2023, it makes sense to look for the cheapest (yet nicest) places to live in the US.
-Of course, you can choose to live in an even cheaper foreign country, but for those who don’t want to leave the United States, I am here to help.
+Of course, you can choose to live in a cheap foreign country for as low as $500 per month, but for those who don’t want to leave the United States, I am here to help.

 Now that remote work is more popular than ever, why pay a premium to be in a city that won’t really offer a lot more than these cheaper options below?
 So check them out – I am sure you will find one you’ll absolutely love.